cmluna2913/FutbolMatchPrediction/README.md

 such as which is home/away, the day of the week, round, and more.

 In terms of team data, I decided to get current season player stat averages for games that occured before the game date being predicted.
-For example, for the 11/23/24 LFAC vs Seattle game that is upcoming this saturday, I took averages of player performance for all the previous games the team played in the 2024 season.
+For example, for the 11/23/24 LAFC vs Seattle game that is upcoming this saturday, I took averages of player performance for all the previous games the team played in the 2024 season.
 This is the data we should have in hand before each game occurs.